ElliotY-ML/Hippocampus_Segmentation_MRI/README.md

 ## Introduction

-Alzhiemer's Disease (AD) is a degenerative brain disease that affects an estimated 5.8 million Americans age 65 and older in 2020.
+Alzheimer's Disease (AD) is a degenerative brain disease that affects an estimated 5.8 million Americans age 65 and older in 2020.
 It is thought that AD begins 20 years or more before symptoms arise, with progressive brain changes that are unnoticeable to the affected person.
 As the disease progresses, nerve cells (neurons) in parts of the brain involved with thinking, learning, and memory functions are damaged and destroyed.
 After years of brain changes, individuals experience symptoms such as memory loss, loss of language function, and other manifestations.
 AD is the most common cause of dementia [1].

-The Alzheimer's Association (AA) "2020 Alzheimer's Disease Facts and Figures" estimates that the number of Americans with Alizheimers may triple by 2050 [1].
+The Alzheimer's Association (AA) "2020 Alzheimer's Disease Facts and Figures" estimates that the number of Americans with AD may triple by 2050 [1].
 With such a staggering future care need, projections show that there will be a shortage of front-line primary care physicians (PCP), neurologists, and other specialists who provide critical expertise in dementia diagnosis and care [2].

-Currently, an MRI exam is one of the most advanced methods to quantify Alzheimer's.
+Currently, an MRI exam is one of the most advanced methods to quantify AD.
 Studies have shown that measurements of hippocampal volume from MRI exams is useful to diagnose and track progression of several brain diseases, including AD.
 AD patients have shown a reduced hippocampus volume.
 Quantifying disease progression over time can help direct therapy and disease management.
 However, the process to measure the hippocampus using MRI scans is very time consuming.
 Each 3D MRI scan volume contains several dozen 2D images slices.
 With each 2D image slice, the hippocampus must be correctly identified and traced.

 AI software can provide a practical solution to quantify hippocampal volume from MRI scans.
 Deep learning algorithms for computer vision segmentation tasks introduce new avenues to automate the identification of objects and trace objects in an image.
 For this project, a deep learning segmentation model was created to identify hippocampus structures in brain MRI scans on volume pixel (voxel) level.
 The identified hippocampus voxels are translated to physical volume measurements in mm^3.

-The intention of this software is to be integrated into a Picture Archiving and Commonication System (PACS) whereby this software will automatically calculate hippocampal volumes of new MRI studies as the studies are committed to a clinical imaging archive server.
+The intention of this software is to be integrated into a Picture Archiving and Communication System (PACS) whereby this software will automatically calculate hippocampal volumes of new MRI studies as the studies are committed to a clinical imaging archive server.
 This software will eliminate the tedious hippocampus measurement task from physicians' workflow and will quickly provide physicians with an accurate measurement.
 The software will also provide a consistent method to trace the hippocampus structure, whereas there may be variability between clinicians in the tracement task.
 The performance metrics requirements for this segmentation CNN are to achieve Dice Similarity Coefficient >0.90 and Jaccard Index >0.80 when comparing model predictions to ground truth segmentation masks.